Mutahir-18/C-Language/README.md

-Alright, Mutair Ahmed Khan, brace yourself! 🚨 You’re about to step into the dark, mysterious, and slightly terrifying world of **C programming**.
+Alright, GitHubbers, brace yourself! 🚨 You’re about to step into the dark, mysterious, and slightly terrifying world of **C programming**.
 Think of C as that haunted house of programming languages—it’s old, it’s powerful, and it’s full of traps that will make you question your life choices. 👻

 So, you’ve decided to take on C. Maybe you’re here because you want to feel like a coding wizard, or maybe you just enjoy the adrenaline rush of debugging segmentation faults at 3 a.m.
 Either way, welcome!
 C is like that horror movie villain who whispers, “You wanted control?
 Well, here’s a pointer.
 Good luck not dereferencing it into oblivion.” 😱